 By the way, the common myth about goldfish only having a 3 second memory is also untrue.
 Research has shown that their memories are effective over 3 months at least and that they can even be trained to swim through hoops and operate levers.
 One experiment showed that goldfish learn to push a lever for food but are also smart enough to stop using it if the food supply is stopped after only an hour.
 These guys are pretty smart!

 Goldfish can tolerate low temperatures and will survive frozen over ponds of adequate depth for brief periods provided they have enough oxygen and food.
+The optimum water temperature for goldfish is between 65 and 72°F, which is roundabout room temperature.
 They are primarily herbivores so will prefer a herbivore fish food.
 Their diet can also be supplemented with pieces of cucumber, broccoli, shelled peas and clippings from certain aquatic plants.
 High protein feed like worms should be avoided.

 Comet Goldfish Comets were bred in America and are so called because of their long flowing tails and fins reminiscent of a comet (obviously).
 Comets sport a range of colours with red, orange, yellow, white and bi-colour versions.
 They can easily provide level of variety and interest as their larger Koi cousins.
 If you want a comet with similar markings to a koi the bi-coloured Sarasa comet is the one to go for.